joesixpack/stakewars-III-challenges/5/README.md

 Select OK.
 The dialog will close and notice that the saved SSH session is under User sessions on the left menu pane.
 Double click it to login and when it asks, copy and paste the root password from the Hetzner e-mail.
 In Mobaxterm, dragging to highlight text with the left mouse button automatically copies to the OS clipboard; likewise pressing the right mouse button will automatically paste what is in the OS clipboard.
 So on Windows, you can use the left mouse button to drag and highlight the root password, press CTRL C to copy it to the OS clipbard and then switch to Mobaxterm -- first left click on the console screen before pressing the right mouse button to paste.

-Once you've sucessfully logged into your root user account similar to the screenshot below:
+Once you've sucessfully logged into your root account similar to the screenshot below:

 ![image](https://user-images.githubusercontent.com/23145642/188002670-c6147248-daef-4ce3-a4cc-33117030dbb0.png)